jabellorin05/KidsGameTeamUno/readme.txt

 Welcome to the Real-Time Validation & Sign-In website!
 This project features real-time validation of user input, user account creation and sign-in functionality, as well as session management for user authentication.

+## ROOT PATH
+1. The root path of the project musb be: KidsGameTeamUno, examples:
+   - With XAMP: C:\xampp2\htdocs\KidsGameTeamUno
+   - With WAMP: C:\wamp64\www\KidsGameTeamUno

 ## Features

 1. Real-Time Validation: